AthanasiosKwn/Too_Lazy_to_Count-TLtC-A_coin_detection_and_recognition_project/README.md

 3) radius_descriptors.py : Contains the code that performs coin detection ( the detection method is user defined) and recognition through radius descriptor matching.
 4) SIFT_descriptors.py : Contains the code that performs coin detection (the detection method is user defined) and recognition through SIFT descriptors matching.

-Finally, the ground truth images (used for extracting the coin descriptions) and the test images are uploaded.
+Finally, the ground truth images (used for extracting the coin descriptors) and the test images are uploaded.